 3. Recycling of data

 Cut and paste is a common habit of people.
 Though it saves a lot of time and allows people to do more in a shorter period of time, it isn’t always a good idea.
-It is because, through time, formulas can be damaged and changed, and links are broken, which can lead to inaccurate reporting.
+This is because, through time, formulas can be damaged and changed, and links broken, which can lead to inaccurate reporting.

 4. Errors in spreadsheets

 No matter how good a user is at performing spreadsheet calculations, the risk of making mistakes is still always high because of human factors.
 This is especially true with people’s habits of chatting, taking frequent bathroom breaks, checking phones, and other habits.

 In so many instances, a lot of data is lost due to breakdowns and power failures.
 In such cases, hours of data entry are lost in the blink of an eye, causing the accountant to have to redo everything from the beginning, wasting time and resources.